georgeroubie/everyday-counter-app/README.md

 # General information

-[Everyday counter app](https://everyday-counter.com), helps you count things, e.g. how many cups of water you are drinking.
+[Everyday counter app](https://everyday-counter.com), helps you count things, keeps you motivated, and enables you to stop your bad habits.
-Also helps you stop your bad habits, e.g. track how much you smoke every day.
-You can use it for whatever you need to track.

 # Development